yesinteractive/kong-map/README.md

 #### Declarative Configuration Viewer/Editor ####
-KongMap is deployed with a browser based version of Kong's CLI tool, decK.
+KongMap is deployed with a browser based implementation of Kong's CLI tool, decK.
 Here you can view, edit, and export Kong declarative configurations for your open source and Enterprise clusters via YAML.
 Configurations can easily be copied and pasted from one Kong cluster to another or between workspaces.
 Declarative configuration editing can be disabled by KongMap configuration, or managed via RBAC permissions if using Kong Enterprise.

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-deck.png?raw=true "kongmap")

 ## Compatibility ##
-KongMap supports both Kong Open Source and Kong Enterprise Clusters greater than version 1.5 and supports both DB and Non-DB (dbless) Kong configurations.
+KongMap supports both Kong Open Source and Kong Enterprise Clusters greater than version 1.3 and supports both DB and Non-DB (dbless) Kong configurations.
+KongMap also supports Kong for Kubernetes Ingress Controller versions greater than 0.5 (In Kong for Kubernetes, the Ingress Controller's proxy container must have its Admin API exposed in some fashion.)

 ## Docker Installation ##